MichaelCurrie/CurriePing/README.md

 # CurriePing

 A tiny self-hosted uptime monitor with a status page in the style of [Atlassian Statuspage](https://status.claude.com).
 It **pings the sites itself** on an interval and stores results in SQLite.
+Alerts to your phone/email via [https://ntfy.sh/](ntfy.sh).

 ## Example